SaferMe/saferme-api-docs/reports.md

 ## Reports API
-With Report api V4 you can:
+With Reports api V4 you can:

 - [Fetch a report](#fetch-a-report)
 - [Create a Report](#create-a-report)